amzn/style-dictionary/docs/src/content/docs/reference/Utils/references.md

 You can pass a third `options` argument where you can pass some configuration options for how references are resolved:

 - `usesDtcg` boolean, if set to true, the `resolveReferences` utility will assume DTCG syntax (`$value` props)
-- `throwOnBrokenReferences` boolean, if set to true, it will `console.error` for reference errors instead of fatally throw
 - `warnImmediately` boolean, `true` by default.
 You should only set this to `false` if you know that this utility is used used inside of the Transform lifecycle hook of Style Dictionary, allowing the errors to be grouped and only thrown at the end of the transform step (end of [exportPlatform](/reference/api#exportplatform) method).

 ## getReferences